 Students are advised to submit application materials as early as possible prior to the semester during which they wish to begin their program of studies.
 Deadline for receipt of application materials is no later than 60 days prior to the first day of classes for each semester.
 Upon receipt of all application materials, the file is transferred to the Department of Health Sciences for review by the faculty.
 The Faculty Admissions Committee will conduct interviews and complete the assessment of the application file.
-Applications become available January 1 and are due by May 31 of the calendar year in which the student plans to enter.
+Applications become available per the schedule on the website.
 The deadline for the receipt of application materials is no later than 60 days prior to the first day of classes.
 All students must declare their academic concentration on the application.
+Decisions regarding the admission of applicants are final and not subject to appeal.